-In lead aVF the electrode on the left leg serves as exploring electrode and the reference is actually composed by computing the average of the arm electrodes.
+In lead aVF the electrode on the left leg serves as the exploring electrode and the reference is actually composed by computing the average of the arm electrodes.
 The average of the arm electrodes yields a reference directly north of the left leg electrode.
 Thus, any vector moving downwards in the chest should yield a positive wave in lead aVF.
 The angle by which lead aVF views the heart’s electrical activity is 90° (Figure 18).
 In clinical practice, it is typically expressed as if lead aVF “views the inferior wall of the left ventricle”.
 The same principles apply to lead aVR and lead aVL.

 Lead II, aVF and III are called inferior limb leads because they primarily observe the inferior wall of the left ventricle (Figure 18, coordinate system in upper panel).
 Lead aVL, I and –aVR are called lateral limb leads, because they primarily observe the lateral wall of the left ventricle.
 Note that lead aVR differs from lead –aVR (discussed below).

-All six limb leads are presented in a coordinate system, which the right hand side of Figure 18 (panel A) shows.
-There is 30° distance between each lead, except from the gap between lead I and lead II.
+All six limb leads are presented in a coordinate system, which the right-hand side of Figure 18 (panel A) shows.
+There is a 30° distance between each lead, except for the gap between lead I and lead II.
 To eliminate this gap, lead aVR can be inverted into lead –aVR.
-It turns out that this is actually meaningful, as it facilitates ECG interpretation (e.g interpretation of ischemia and electrical axis).
+It turns out that this is actually meaningful, as it facilitates ECG interpretation (e.g. interpretation of ischemia and electrical axis).
 Whether lead aVR or –aVR is presented depends on national traditions.
-In the US lead aVR is used more frequently than –aVR.
+In the US lead, aVR is used more frequently than –aVR.
 However, all modern ECG machines are capable of presenting both aVR and –aVR, and it is recommended that –aVR be used since it facilitates ECG interpretation.
 In any case, the clinician can easily switch between aVR and –aVR without adjusting the ECG machine; this is done simply by turning the ECG curve upside-down.

 ECG Leads I, II and III (Willem Einthoven’s original leads)